konpyutaika/nifikop/website/docs/1_concepts/2_design_principes.md

 How does this looks from the perspective of Apache NiFi ?

-With StatefulSet we get:
+With StatefulSet we get :
 - unique Node IDs generated during Pod startup
 - networking between Nodes with headless services
 - unique Persistent Volumes for Nodes

-Using StatefulSet we **lose:**
+Using StatefulSet we **lose**  the ability to :

-- the ability to modify the configuration of unique Nodes
+- modify the configuration of unique Nodes
-- to remove a specific Node from a cluster (StatefulSet always removes the most recently created Node)
+- remove a specific Node from a cluster (StatefulSet always removes the most recently created Node)
-- to use multiple, different Persistent Volumes for each Node
+- use multiple, different Persistent Volumes for each Node

 The Orange NiFi Operator uses `simple` Pods, ConfigMaps, and PersistentVolumeClaims, instead of StatefulSet (based on the design used by [Banzai Cloud Kafka Operator](https://github.com/banzaicloud/kafka-operator)).
 Using these resources allows us to build an Operator which is better suited to NiFi.